 What is the future of education?
+And the future of teaching?
 How will people learn in the decades to come?
 And how will teachers in the education industry actually teach?

 As the future creeps closer to a new decade one thing is certain.
 Change is here to stay.
 As part of our future of work series, we sat down with three Charles Sturt University education academics to discuss how the industry might change over the next couple of decades, and what that means for people who want to get a degree and become a teacher.

 Positive for future teachers

 Demand for teachers is likely to grow in the future.
 A birth in Australia every 1 minute and 44 seconds ensures there are always going to be children to teach.
 And an ageing workforce means teachers will soon be needed to fill positions.
 Dr Jennifer Munday, Senior Lecturer in Charles Sturt University’s School of Education, emphasised that this demand in the future of teaching means it’s important to encourage people who have the desire to enter the profession.

 “The baby-boomer generation will retire soon.
 That will mean opportunity for teachers.
 The big news around teacher education is the requirement for entry.
 Often, potential students think ‘I haven’t got the ATAR, so I can’t get in’.
 But there is always a demand for teachers.
 That’s why we encourage people to explore various pathways into university.
 For instance, you could complete a supplementary university degree before moving onto a bachelor’s in teaching.
 It’s so rewarding to see people graduating who have worked their way through such a pathway.
 You can see the determination to do what they want to do – become a teacher.”